MobileChromeApps/mobile-chrome-apps/plugins/google.payments/README.md

 `errorCode` and `errorText` come from the back-end store when possible, and can be useful for troubleshooting purchasing issues.
 Their values depend on the store used, and so can't be fully enumerated here.
 See the appropriate store documentation for details.

-`google.payments.inapp.getSkuDetails(<skuList>, <success callback>, <failure callback>)`
+`google.payments.inapp.getSkuDetails(<skuList>, <successCallback>, <failureCallback>)`

-`skuList` is an array of productId strings to retrieve information about
+`skuList` is an array of productId strings to retrieve information about.

-If successful, `success callback` will be called with a `skuDetails` array.
+If successful, `successCallback` will be called with a `skuDetails` array.
 Every item in the array is an object like this:

     {
         "productId": <The SKU for this product>,